Cerebras/vscode-cerebras-chat/SECURITY.md

 Cerebras takes security seriously, and encourages you to report any security vulnerability promptly so that appropriate action can be taken.

-To report a security issue, please contact the Cerebras team at support@cerebras.ai.
+To report a security issue, please contact the Cerebras team at security@cerebras.net.

 ## Responsible Disclosure